quizardhq/frontend/CONTRIBUTING.md

 - **good first issue** -> Open to participation from the community and friendly towards new contributors
 - **help wanted** -> Open to participation from the community but not necessarily beginner-friendly

+Once you've found an issue you would like to work on, check out our [contribution process](###contribution-process) to get started

 **Issues not available for community contribution**

 The following tags mark issues that are _not_ open for community contribution: